floatgreen/airportweather/README.md

 plot_position(c("KAMW", "KAIO"), type = "temp_f", you.long = -100, you.lat = 35,number = TRUE)
 ```

 Plot one component of all airports and the user's position on the map of US with contour lines.
 It takes a couple of seconds to run.
-The component has to be continues.
+The component has to be continuous.

 ``` r
 plot_weather_us(type = "temp_c",you.long = -100, you.lat = 35,bin = 0.5)